jogleasonjr/packer-arch/README.md

 ## Packer-Arch

 Packer template and scripts to generate Arch Linux virtual machines to my liking.
-These include:
+This includes:

   * VMWare/VirtualBox tools (for copy/paste and screen resizing)
   * i3-gaps window manager
   * rofi launcher (try typing `day` or `night` into it)